Making list-like objects in Python, the right way

 they will assume that .do_something():

-• has an interesting side-effect
+objin some way, and/or - has an interesting side-effect

-• probably returns None
+- probably returns

 When they read this snippet: